Do you have one pupil smaller than the other? Here’s what it can mean – breaking latest news-breakinglatest.news-Breaking Latest News

 Chewing reduces stress

 However, no one had so far realized that the anti-aging effect of chewing is more effective if you make the most of it the hypotonic side of the mouth.
-Hypotonia means muscle weakness: also the colored iris that surrounds the pupil is a small circular muscle which, like the diaphragm of a camera lens, widens or narrows the pupil depending on the light.
+Hypotonia means muscle weakness: the colored iris surrounding the pupil is also a small circular muscle which, like the diaphragm of a camera lens, widens or narrows the pupil depending on the light.
 But in the event of incorrect chewing, the pupil does not narrow due to an impulse from the centers responsible for regulating muscle tone, the so-called ARAS areas, an acronym for Ascending Reticular Activating System of the reticular substance, a group of neurons located at the level of the skull base.
 Why do ARAS send this impulse?
-Their task is to maintain balanced chewing, which they adjust based on the information received from the masticatory muscles.
-Many people develop incorrect chewing habits favoring one side of the mouth and so the ARAS try to rebalance the situation by sending impulses to the opposite side which chews little.
-In their nervous tsunami the muscles that regulate the muscles of the ocular iris on that side also end up being involved and so the pupil narrows. the signal that chewing is reduced and for a full anti-aging effect of chewing we need to insist on that side until the pupils are in balance.
+Their job is to maintain balanced chewing, which they adjust based on the information received from the masticatory muscles.
+Many people develop incorrect chewing habits favoring one side of the mouth and so ARAS try to rebalance the situation by sending impulses to the opposite side which chews little.
+In their nervous tsunami, the muscles that regulate the muscles of the ocular iris on that side also end up being involved and so the pupil narrows.
+It is the signal that chewing has been reduced and for a full anti-aging effect of chewing we need to insist on that side until the pupils balance.

 What does the difference mean